-We positively value the increasing intercultural reality in our Congregation.
-We believe that it is a sign of the times and of the Spirit which we need to view prophetically: For this reason we consider it important:
+We positively value the road of interculturality that we see moving through the Congregation.
+We believe that it is a sign of the times and of the Spirit which we need to continue taking on prophetically: For this reason we consider it important:

 1. To continue to accentuate the process of intercultural assignments among the diverse Organisms of the Congregation according to the needs of the mission.